Why the revival of a 46-year-old anti-conversion law has pushed Arunachal Pradesh into turmoil

 On September 30, the high court closed the petition, directing the government to keep to its own deadline.

-James Techi Tara, of the Arunachal Christian Forum, said it was misleading on part of the state government to ascribe the decision to the high court.
+James Techi Tara, general secretary of the Arunachal Christian Forum, said it was misleading on part of the state government to ascribe the decision to the high court.
 “The court did not direct it to frame the rules,” he said.
 “It simply asked about the status of the rules.
 They filed a reply in the affidavit saying that the rules are being framed.”

 Many observers have questioned the role of the Indigenous Faiths and Cultural Society of Arunachal Pradesh in this matter.